HopeWu/llm-configuration_generation/README.md

 # llm-configuration_generation
 Use LangChain and LLM to Generate Configuration

 When you need to create a configuration file that has thousands of lines, you may want to write a script for that.
 Here is an example of doing so to write a configuration file that has ~7000 lines.
-I wrote this script for a real task in my full time job as a data scientist.
+I wrote this script for a real task in a full time job as a data scientist.

 ### What is the task?
 The task is to extend the configuration file for a value parser component that seperates value and its unit, e.g. "220 V" -> `{"value": 220, "unit": "VOLT"}`.
 A configuration may look like this.